apm256/herbstluftwm-scripts/README.md

 # herbstluftwm-scripts

+A script collection for [herbstluftwm](https://github.com/herbstluftwm/herbstluftwm).
+Scripts can be called from `autostart`, or just tested by running them.

 ## Cut and paste windows

 * Description: Allow to easily move multiple windows at once from source tags to a target